Quirky-Fox/OVEX-py/README.md

 # Installation

-    pip install ovex_py
+    pip install ovex-py

 # How to use it

-See the tests for detailed usage examples, but basically:
+Most functions should have useful help text, but essentially:

 ## API object creation